Leonard Rowntree: Academic career

 Osler recommended Rowntree to Johns Hopkins Hospital where he worked with John J. Abel, a prominent pharmacologist.
 Abel introduced him to phthalein, from which he and J. T. Geraghty developed the Rowntree test of renal function.
 With Norman Keith of Toronto, Rowntree invented a method to calculate blood and plasma volume using a red dye dilution method.
 Abel and Rowntree also developed the first artificial kidney, also known as dialysis, in 1913.
 From 1915 to 1918, Rowntree was head of medicine at the University of Minnesota.
 The next year the team described plasmapheresis.
 In 1918, he joined the US Army where he led studies of aviation medicine.
 That year William James Mayo saved his life by performing surgery on him for a perforated ulcer.
 In 1920, Rowntree was made Head of Section and Professor of Medicine of the Mayo Foundation.
 He recruited what became known as the "Rowntree group" to the Mayo Clinic including Norman Keith of Toronto, Samuel Amberg of Chicago, and Reginald Fitz of Boston, all of whom had been collaborators with his at Hopkins, and later Henry Helmholtz, George Brown, Walter Alvarez, Russell Wilder, Stanley McVicar, Albert M. Snell, Jay Bargen, Carl Greene, Philip Hench, Bayard Horton.
-During his 12 years at the clinic, he published more than 100 articles, primarily in the fields of endocrine disease, water metabolism, and hepatology including the treatment of Addison's disease with adrenal extracts and the radiological technique to xray the kidneys known as the intravenous pyelogram Rowntree left the Mayo clinic in 1932 to continue his illustrious career in medicine as director of the Philadelphia Institute for Medical Research.
+During his 12 years at the clinic, he published more than 100 articles, primarily in the fields of endocrine disease, water metabolism, and hepatology including the treatment of Addison's disease with adrenal extracts and the radiological technique to xray the kidneys known as the intravenous pyelogram.
+He is also considered one of the first hematopathologists for his work on measurement of blood volume in patients with polycythemia.
+Rowntree left the Mayo clinic in 1932 to continue his illustrious career in medicine as director of the Philadelphia Institute for Medical Research.
 During WW II, Rowntree with two colleagues presented information on the physical status of Selective Service registrants; he also considered the information's implications for health needs.